 The customers that used Cuentas’ calling card products are the same target market for the company’s GPR card, and due to its past business relationships, it can openly market to a good percentage of this enormous customer base, giving it unique access to an often hard-to-reach demographic.

 In the coming months and quarters, Cuentas should be able to rapidly transition a significant percentage of this large base of potential customers onto its GPR card platform and Mobile Wallet.

 Low Relative Valuation Could Lead to Big Gains

-As word gets out about the company’s strong performance and big potential, with every indication pointing to much more impressive results ahead, the stock will begin to catch the interest of more investors, eventually sending shares to a much more realistic valuation.
+As word gets out about the company’s potential and rapid growth in the quarters ahead, the stock will begin to catch the interest of more investors, eventually sending shares to a much more realistic valuation.

-When that happens, investors accumulating at current prices could see big gains.
+When that happens, investors accumulating at current prices could see significant gains.

 Sign up for free news alerts to stay abreast of the latest developments of this exciting and evolving story.